noahsug/sync-local-deps/README.md

 # sync-local-deps
-> Keep local npm projects that depend on each other in sync
+> Keep your local npm packages up-to-date with each other

 ## Install
 ```